Skip to content

 LangGraph OpenAI API Serve.

 This module provides a server class that connects LangGraph instances to an OpenAI-compatible API.
-It allows users to register their LangGraph instances and expose them through a FastAPI application.
+It allows users to register their LangGraph instances and expose them through a mounted FastAPI sub-application.

 Examples: